izmaxxsun/capstone/README.md

 ## VA Patient Wait Times
 This information is sourced directly from the [VA Lighthouse API](https://developer.va.gov/).
 Python script was used to make the API call and denormalize the response for storage into Elasticsearch.
 Coordinates provided from API were used to store the location as a geopoint for Maps visualization.

+## Patient Satisfaction
+TBD - can be processed in same pattern as the Patient Wait Times

+## Medicare Part D - Drug Costs
+This information is sourced from the [data.cms.gov](https://data.cms.gov/provider-summary-by-type-of-service/medicare-part-d-prescribers/medicare-part-d-prescribers-by-geography-and-drug) datasets.
+It contains information on prescription drugs prescribed by individual physicians and other health care providers and paid for under the Medicare Part D Prescription Drug Program.

+## Open Payments
+TBD - this is a huge dataset showing payments made to physicians...potentially could use ML on this